 Next, you can select your package information on Bluehost.
 If you have extra money to spare, select Sitelock Security and Site Backup Pro to keep your information and blog secure.

 Note: You will see other hosting options, such as wordpress.com or blogger.
 Don’t choose them!
 Even though you get free hosting, your domain name will have WordPress in the name.
 For e.g. piping.wordpress.com.
 Not so elegant…isn’t it?
-Also, using these options can limit your money-making ability, as most advertiser and affiliate networks do not work with them.
+Also, using these options can limit your money-making ability, as most advertisers and affiliate networks do not work with them.
 Self-hosting is the way to go if you are serious about blogging.
 It also gives you flexibility with the design of your blog.

 4) Install WordPress

 The next step is to start blogging.
-Now for that, you need blogging software.
+Now, for that, you need blogging software.
 WordPress is a blogging software.
 It’s the software that I use for pipingpotcurry.com.
 It is easy to install and use.
 And above all, it is free.
 Who doesn’t like free?

 5) Customize your blog